Frequently Asked Questions

 We do not accept insurance directly, which allows us to spend more time with our patients, and we are under no obligation to share your medical information with any third party.
 It also allows us to offer a more personalized level of care without insurance companies seeking to control the course of treatment.

 Therefore, we do require payment via cash or credit/debit card at the time of your visit.
 However, if you do have insurance, we will submit your insurance claim for you.
 Your insurer will then reimburse you directly the amount they would have paid us; the average reimbursement averages 63% of your visit cost.
 We're happy to take care of the paperwork for you.

 Please note that your appointment time is reserved especially for you.
-We kindly ask that you notify us at least 24 hours in advance if you’ll be unable to make your appointment.
+We kindly ask that you notify us at least 24 hours in advance if you’ll be unable to make your appointment or need to reschedule using the link in your appointment confirmation email.
 If you miss your appointment and you have not notified us at least 24 hours in advance, you may be subject to cancellation fees.